amoradi/me_static_site/content/notes/stats.md

 **Descriptive Statistcs**
 Involves the organizing and summarizing of data.
 Some common tools in the process are tables, graphs, and numberical summaries.

-It is a verey important as\pect of research, as it allows us to get an overview of what the data is telling us.
+It is a very important aspect of research, as it allows us to get an overview of what the data is telling us.

 ## The Process of Statistics
 - Identify the research objective.